Girelli56617/Girelli56617/README.md

 🚀 About Me

-💻 I code primarily in C and enjoy working on OpenGL projects.
+💻 I code primarily in C and C++ and enjoy working on OpenGL projects/Graphical programming as a whole.

 🎯 Interested in graphics programming, low-level systems, and optimizations.